menganha/unnamed_adventure_game/README.md

 A zelda-like adventure game.

 This is still a work in progress.

-If you like to try the game just run

-    python run_game.py

-from the main folder.
+I've excluded the assets so you can only explore the codebase.

 ## Requirements